GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/README.md

 3. The [deployModel](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/projects.locations.endpoints/deployModel) API method is called, using deploy parameter value `customTarget/vertexAIEndpoint` to deploy to the desired endpoint.
 4. Once the model deployment has completed, the Vertex AI endpoint is queried for all deployed models and any model with zero traffic is un-deployed.

+## Assigning aliases using a post-deploy hook

+The custom image supports adding aliases to the deployed Vertex AI models, this functionality is meant to be invoked through a post-deploy hook.
+The post-deploy runs the custom image, and provides the `--add-aliases-mode` flag to activate this functionality.

+Additional configuration for the Delivery Pipeline and `skaffold.yaml` provided to the release is needed to activate this feature.

+See the [quickstart](./quickstart/QUICKSTART.md) for an example.